atWork Australia

 Here are four simple ways for making your recruitment process a bridge, rather than a hurdle.

-1. Rethink the job description
+1. Rethink the job advertisement

-A simple way to make your description more inclusive is to reconsider the requirements of the role.
+A simple way to make your ad more inclusive is to reconsider the requirements of the role.
 By focusing on the essential, rather than the ideal requirements, you’ll cast your net wider and attract more candidates from a broader range of backgrounds.

 For instance, maybe you’ve always gone with ‘three years of industry-specific experience’, but candidates who fall outside this profile can be just as capable and bring along new perspectives.
 Or maybe you’ve asked for people who can type up a report, when there are plenty of people who have mastered assistive technology and can use it to get the same result.

-A good, inclusive job description will also:
+A good, inclusive job ad will also:

 • Use clear, easy-to-read language and avoid jargon

-• Ask if candidates need any adjustments to participate equitably in the recruitment process to allow candidates with disability to compete on a level playing field
+• Ask if candidates need any adjustments to participate equitably in the recruitment process to allow candidates living with disability to compete on a level playing field

 1. Shortlist as a group